pawel-napieracz/cordova-plugin-onegini/docs/public/topics/authenticate-user-with-fingerprint.md

     });
 ```

-## Authenticating with fingerprint
+## Authenticating a user with fingerprint

 Once the fingerprint authenticator has been registered and set as the preferred authententicator, the user is able to authenticate using fingerprint.
 The method to do so is the same as for PIN, the [`onegini.user.authenticate`](../reference/user/authenticate.md) method.

-However, if fingerprint authentication is a possibility for the user, additional handler methods must be implemented, in addition to the PIN specific methods (which are necessary in case of fallback to PIN).
+However, if fingerprint authentication is a possibility for the user, extra handler methods must be implemented.
+This is in addition to the PIN specific methods (which are necessary in case of fallback to PIN).

 **Example code to log in a user with fingerprint:**